UCF Knights softball: History

+The Renee Luers-Gillispie era

+The early years

-The UCF softball program was founded in 2002 under Renee Luers-Gillispie.
+The UCF softball program was founded in 2002, with Renee Luers-Gillispie as Head Coach.
 The Knights played their first games on February 2, losing the first contest 2–3 to Bethune–Cookman, and winning their second game against Arkansas, 6–5.
 The program played its first four seasons in the Atlantic Sun Conference (now known as the ASUN Conference).
 In their last year in the conference, the Knights won their first conference tournament championship, defeating Troy twice in one day, and made their first NCAA tournament appearance.
-In 2005, UCF moved to Conference USA, where they remained until joining the American Athletic Conference in 2013.
+In 2005, UCF moved to Conference USA, where they remained until joining the American Athletic Conference in 2014.
 UCF joined the Big 12 Conference after the 2023 season.